ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 ```
 </br>

 We see new information emerging in the combined graph.
 Tuco “is a friend of a friend” for Brendan, Priyaa, and Angeline.
 If we assume that a friend of a friend is a friend, then one can infer that Tuco “is a friend of” Brendan, Angeline and Priyaa.
+After all, who does not want to be friends with Tuco?!
 The connections in the combined graph supports such assumptions and inferences.

 The above example is deceivingly simple.
 By eyeballing the two friendship graphs, it is easy to see by common experience how the graphs can be combined.
-But, graphs generated in the real world are quite complex.
+But, graphs generated in the real world[^1] are quite complex.
 ```{image} assets/Ch5/complex-graph.png
 :alt: Whoopsy!
 :width: 450px
 :align: center
 ```
-<center> A graph generated by real-world data [^1]</center>
+<center> A graph generated by real-world data </center>

 </br>

 In practice, combining such graphs using pen and paper is out question!
 However, it is the same common sense that is in play combining even the most complex graphs.

-The goal of this chapter is to get our inherent commonsense of combining graphs in a computation form while having fun!
+The goal of this chapter is to get our inherent common sense of combining graphs in a computation form while having fun!
 Once in a computational form, we all can agree unambiguously what does it *mean* to combine two graphs together.
 We will achieve this goal by playing a game of dumb charades of graphs using memes from relational thinking (popularly known as category theory)!

-The challenge of this game is to communicate “the connectivity of any combined graph” without explicitly saying what the graph is!
-This is because, while in the universe we can talk (only) about relationships between graphs.
-Once we look inside a graph, we will no longer be in the universe but we would be inside a graph-world and be unaware of any other (graph) worlds.
+The challenge of this game is to communicate what a combined graph is without explicitly saying talking about its vertices and edges!
+This is because, while in the category we can talk (only) about relationships between graphs.
+Once we look inside a graph, we will no longer be in the category but we would be inside a graph-world and be unaware of any other (graph) worlds.
 A *combined* graph needs to be aware of the graphs which it combined (otherwise it just any old graph).
-So, we need to stay in the level of universe to talk about combining graphs!
+So, we need to stay in the level of category (Rung 4) to talk about combining graphs!

 ## 6.2 Combining graphs using memes

 The two memes we will use to play this game are: (1) commuting diagrams (closed loop conditions), and (2) graph morphisms.
 We explored in the previous chapter, the idea of commuting diagrams and graph morphisms (identifying one graph inside the other).
-We need a little more information and we will be ready to play!

 ### Game description

-Let us first introduce some **terminology**: we call a combined graph of two graphs as their `pushout`.
+Let us first introduce some **terminology**: we call the graph we get by combining two graphs as the `pushout` of the two graphs.

 :::{admonition} Game description
 :class: attention